EinsteinToolkit/et2022uidaho/_lectures/17-Tutorial4/index.md

 ---
 layout: default
 usemathjax: true
-title: "Discussion on community data formats for gravitational wave data in NR"
+title: "Discussion on NR gravitational wave data format & accuracy"
-author: Multiple
+author: Deirdre Shoemaker
-institution: Multiple
+institution: The University of Texas at Austin
-shortinst: Multiple
+shortinst: UT Austin
 # upload your slides as slides.pdf
 # upload your recorded talk as recording.mp4
 # all other files in this directory will show up as "additional files"